-A banker is a sure thing, a dead cert: a bet that is deemed highly likely to come in.
+A banker is a dead cert: a bet that is deemed highly likely to come in.

 A betting exchange allows regular punters to lay bets (bet against a selection) as well as back them and is sometimes known as peer-to-peer betting because a lot of the wagers pit one bettor against another with no bookie involvement.
 The exchange takes a small commission but because there is no margin factored into the odds they are often much higher than at a conventional bookie.

 Betting tax is a government levy on gambling that is no longer paid by the punter in the UK.
 Rates, rules and details vary from country to country.

 A bookmaker is the company or individual that offers odds on a given event, accepting bets from punters (bettors, mugs, the public, whatever you want to call them) and collecting the stakes and – hopefully – paying out the winnings.